Durundur/Buy-Sell-NOW-server/README.md

 - passport
 - socket io
 - connect-mongo

-Authorization is based on sessions
+Authentication is based on cookie sessions